youngkin/hugoblog/content/post/shiftregistersevensegdisplay.md

 `hc595_shift()` is responsible for shifting the various bits of the input number, `dat`, into the input shift register.
 With the exception that the input number is variable based on what the value of `dat` is, the function is implemented exactly like `zeroClr()` above.
 In fact, both `zeroClr()` and `writeAllOnes()` can, and probably should have been, implemented using `hc595_shift()`.

-For those that might have trouble imagining how the `<<` works in conjuction with the `&` operator, like I did, here's a short example using `0x3f` or `0011 1111` as an example.
+For those that might have trouble imagining how the `<<` works in conjunction with the `&` operator, like I did, here's a short example using `0x3f` or `0011 1111` as an example.
 Note that the order of precedence of the operations is that `<<` happens first followed by the `&`.

 `i` | `dat` after shift | `dat & 0x80` | result written to the SDI pin
 -- |-- | -- | --